 HIRE A COMMITTED PROBATE ATTORNEY

 Probate cases can be lengthy and confusing.
 It’s often exasperating and sometimes emotional as you recover from the death of a loved one; Chaffee County probate attorney Lindsey Parlin understands this.
 Whether you’re creating a will or challenging a will, the wisest move is to take your concerns to a good Colorado probate lawyer.
 Lindsey Parlin is that lawyer.
 Ms. Parlin provides free initial consultations both at her Leadville office and offsite on request; evening and weekend appointments are also available on request.
-She represents bequest clients throughout Park, Summit, Eagle, Lake, and Chafee counties.
+She represents bequest clients throughout Park, Summit, El Paso, Lake, and Chafee counties.
 Her law firm assists with a number of services including probate, estate planning, estate administration, probate administration, and the development of wills and trusts.
 Get the help you need from an experienced El Paso County probate attorney right now.
 For questions regarding a trust, will, guardianship or probate issue, please complete the information form on the contact page on this site or call the law offices of Lindsey Parlin at 719-310-3703.